Emblem21-OpenSource/flownote/docs/07-features.md

 ### HTTP Server Integration

 Applications initiate requests into Flows with the `request(httpMethod, httpRoute, parameters)` method. which will pass a request through the corresponding Flow.
-To simplify usage, Application instances can pass their `httpRequestHandler` method into any `http.createServer()` method and HTTP requests will map to Flows according to their method and route definitions.
-HTTP GET queries are converted into parameters automatically.
+To simplify usage, HTTP frameworks can simply call `http.createServer(app/httpRequestHandler())` and HTTP requests will map to Flows according to their method and route definitions.
+HTTP GET/DELETE queries and POST/PUT bodies are converted into parameters automatically.
+If a Flow is not found, a 404 will be returned.
+Any errors will return a 500.
+Otherwise, a 200 will be returned.

 ### Browser-Friendly